microsoft/CCF/sphinx/source/concepts.rst

 A CCF network is governed by a consortium of :term:`members`.
 The :term:`constitution`, recorded in the ledger itself, defines a set of rules that members must follow.

 Members can submit proposals to modify the state of the Key-Value Store.
-For example, members can decide to allow a new trusted user to issue requests to the application or to add a new member to the consortium.
+For example, members can vote to allow a new trusted user to issue requests to the application or to add a new member to the consortium.

 Proposals are executed only when the conditions defined in the constitution are met (e.g. a majority of members have voted favourably for that proposal).